Red Light Therapy for ADHD – Natural Support for Focus and Calm

 Introduction: Red Light Therapy for ADHD Care

-Red light therapy is growing popular as one of these promising alternatives.
+Red light therapy is growing in popularity as one of these promising alternatives.
 It is a non-drug, safe therapy that utilizes specific wavelengths of red and near-infrared light to promote brain function.
-These lights penetrate the cells of the body, augmenting cellular energy production, boosting blood supply, reducing inflammation, and enhancing cellular healing.
-Since brain function is inextricably linked to energy metabolism and blood flow, red light therapy should be able to boost mental focus, mood control, and attention, the essential challenges of ADHD.
+These lights augment cellular energy production, boost blood supply, reduce inflammation, and enhance cellular healing.
+Since brain function is inextricably linked to energy metabolism and blood flow, red light therapy may be able to boost mental focus, mood control, and attention—the essential challenges of ADHD.

-Below, we explain how red light therapy works, what studies have to say about its benefits for people with ADHD, and how you can bring it as an adjunct therapy to improve attention, reduce impulsiveness, and overall cognitive processing.
+Below, we explain how red light therapy works, what studies say about its benefits for people with ADHD, and how you can bring it in as an adjunct therapy to improve attention and overall cognitive processing.

 Understanding ADHD: Causes, Symptoms, and Progression